Salvatore Todaro (mobster): Involvement with the Buffalo crime family

 Todaro became involved in the case when Patitucci sent him a telegram on March 1, asking him to come to Buffalo as soon as possible.
 Patitucci then attempted to shoot his own wife on March 10, and a few minutes later committed suicide by swallowing bichloride of mercury.
 On his deathbed, Patitucci allegedly wrote a statement in which he retracted his court testimony accusing DiCarlo and Gallelo of shooting him.
 (Note: Patitucci also told Todaro that he had falsely accused a number of men in New York City of drug dealing.)
 Todaro visited Patitucci in a Buffalo hospital on March 31, at which time (Todaro said) Patitucci disclosed the existence of his written confession, telling Todaro it was located in a notebook at the home of Patitucci's mother.
 Todaro later told federal investigators that he took the notebook and returned to Cleveland.
 He stored it at the grocery he owned with Joseph Lonardo, and discussed its existence with Lonardo and others.
 When Patitucci died, Todaro turned the notebook over to Buffalo-based attorney Horace O. Lanza.
-Although Patitucci's signature on the written confession was verified by handwriting exerts, the local district attorney refused to acknowledge it.
+Although Patitucci's signature on the written confession was verified by handwriting experts, the local district attorney refused to acknowledge it.
 He felt that Patitucci had signed the document as a means of saving his life.
 Once he served a reduced prison term, the district attorney believed, Patitucci would flee the state and make the "confession" public—freeing his enemies.
 State officials would find it very difficult to extradite him under those circumstances.